A Place To Call Home & Find Hope

 Continuing to serve our residents and guests during these unprecedented circumstances is requiring additional accommodations, new expenses, and expanded resources.
 Please click on the sections below to learn more about our response in each area.
 If you feel moved to help, please consider making a donation by clicking here.

-Our Property Management team has been hard at work ensuring the safety of all residents in our three properties of supportive housing.
-Professional cleaning is now performed seven days a week in all common areas, and all properties remain stocked with Clorox wipes, paper towels and hand soap in every kitchen and bathroom.
-Every resident and guest has received home-made masks, donated by several individuals and organizations, and are asked to wear them when going into any common area.
+Our Property Management team has been hard at work ensuring the safety of all residents in our three properties of supportive housing and shelter.
+Professional cleaning is performed seven days a week in all common areas, and all properties remain stocked with Clorox wipes, paper towels and hand soap in every kitchen and bathroom.
+Every resident and guest has received masks, donated by several individuals and organizations, and are asked to wear them when going into any common area.

-In an effort to help residents maintain social distancing, chairs have been reduced in all common areas and residential kitchens have limited users at one time to ensure safety.
+In an effort to help residents maintain social distancing, residential kitchens have limited users at one time to ensure safety.
 Outside seating areas have designated markings to show residents where they can sit while still safely practicing social distancing.

 We continue to lease any available units quickly, as the need for safe, affordable housing is greater now more than ever.
 All interviews are being conducted over the phone and in-person with social distancing protocol in place, and are by appointment only.